moxAR-47/TwitchSubVod/README.md

 Feel free to contribute or report issues.
 Also, if you have any ideas on new names hit me up.

+## Disclaimer

+This project is in no way affiliated with Twitch Interactive, Inc. Amazon.com, Inc., or any company mentioned on this page.

 ## Author Info

 - Twitter - [@alissonsleal](https://twitter.com/alissonsleal) <i>dms are open</i>